sabinagio/do-you-see-what-AI-see/README.md

 # Glaucoma detection from fundus images
 For a detailed introduction into eye diseases, glaucoma, and previous literature, please refer to [this presentation](link-to-presentation-on-GitHub).

-## Project context
+## About the project
 This project is part of the Ironhack Data Analytics Remote Part Time bootcamp and was completed in 3 weeks.

-## Project description
-In this project, I will be implementing previously used neural network architectures for glaucoma detection from retinal fundus images.
-The purpose of the project is both to compare previous architectures on new datasets, as well as to learn and understand their usage in each context.
+The purpose of the project is to build a neural network that detects glaucoma from retinal fundus images and compare its results on a novel dataset to already established architectures.

 ## Technical requirements
 Please refer to the `requirements.txt`.